Sprinkler Head Revisited: Momentum, Forces, and Flows in Machian Propulsion

 \section{Conservation of momentum}

 Conservation of momentum provides the simplest and most reliable theoretical tool for understanding Machian propulsion.
-This argument first appeared in the literature in 1987, in a letter by Alton K. Schultz (a geophysicist), motivated by the reverse sprinkler problem. \cite{Schultz}
+In the context of the reverse sprinkler problem, this argument was first made clearly in print in 1987, in a brief letter by Alton K. Schultz (a geophysicist) \cite{Schultz}.
 Schultz's argument is as follows: as water flows out of a regular sprinkler, it carries away with it an ever increasing quantity of angular momentum about the sprinkler's pivot.
-If the sprinkler were operating in empty space, this angular momentum would be carried by the water expelled, as it moves away to infinity.
+If the sprinkler operated in empty space, this angular momentum would be carried by the water expelled, as it moves away to infinity.
 For a sprinkler operating on the earth, this angular momentum is transferred from the water to the earth as the water hits the ground around the sprinkler.

 By conservation of angular momentum, the sprinkler must therefore acquire an opposite angular momentum about its pivot.
-If the flow is steady, the amount of angular momentum in the water increases at a constant rate, and so the sprinkler must experience a constant torque in the opposite direction, which causes it to undergo an angular acceleration (until friction and air resistance balance that torque and the sprinkler stops accelerating).
+If the flow is steady, the water's angular momentum increases at a constant rate, and so the sprinkler must experience a constant torque in the opposite direction, which causes it to undergo angular acceleration (until friction and air resistance balance that torque and the sprinkler stops accelerating).